BottomTime/bottomtime-total/README.md

 yarn lint
 ```

-Eslint will be used for linting most files.
-Redocly will be used to validate the API documentation.
+Eslint and Prettier will be used for linting and formatting most files.

 ### Running all test suites (including end-to-end tests)